orthanc-server/orthanc-setup-samples/docker/multiple-orthancs-on-same-db/README.md

 multiple Orthanc instances.
 Note that this load balancing is applied to to GET requests only right now (until [issue 83](https://bitbucket.org/sjodogne/orthanc/issues/83/serverindex-shall-implement-retries-for-db) is fixed).

+Also note that when multiple Orthancs are connected to the same DB, it's important that none of them tries to save it Job Engine status in the DB to avoid conflicts.
+This is done by settings `"SaveJobs":false` in the configuration file.

 # Description

 This demo contains: